Stay up to date

 - Log expenses and overhead to inform financial reporting

-- Turn timesheets into invoices
+- Turn timesheets into invoices that are easy to read

 - Get insight into the financial status of all your projects